stewcop23/socials-notes/Sugarmountain.md

 [With the barkers and the colored balloons](https://genius.com/Neil-young-sugar-mountain-lyrics#note-16959146)
 [You can't be 20 on Sugar Mountain
 Though you're thinking that
-You're leavin' there too soon](https://genius.com/Neil-young-sugar-mountain-lyrics#note-10194081)
+You're leaving there too soon](https://genius.com/Neil-young-sugar-mountain-lyrics#note-10194081)
-You're leavin' there too soon
+You're leaving there too soon

 [Verse 1]
 It's so noisy at the fair